I haven’t bought any but they do look cute. if you like them, keep wearing them. its your style not anyone elsesposted about 5 years ago

 I don’t like how they look, but that’s just my personal opinion.
 I don’t necessarily hate them, but I don’t understand why people make .such a big deal bout them.
 They aren’t that great looking, but every “popular” kid or wanna be popular kid in my high school wears them.
 And it’s not even like they wear it correctly or they pair it well.
 They were it with skirts in the WINTER and with shorts in the summer.
 They’re like a walking paradox!
 It makes no sense!
-But then again, none of those kids make any sense…posted over 4 years ago
+But then again, none of those kids make any sense…posted about 5 years ago

 Make Her Feel Welcome with Chic Points